 A self-guided hike along the Rhine Gorge (UNESCO world heritage) from Bingen to Koblenz, through famous villages (Kaub, Bacharach, St. Goar, Boppard, Rhens) and the Loreley of legend.
 20 castles and local Rieslings to delight in.

 Castles and the Romantic Rhine

 The Rhine Gorge is unique.
-Its 20 castles, perched high above the river, some visitable, bear witness to its crucial role in the history of Europe, and to its iconic "Romantic" status for painters, poets and composers.
+Its 20 castles, perched high above the river, some visitable, bear witness to a crucial role in the history of Europe, and to its iconic "Romantic" status for painters, poets and composers.
 It is busy and exciting too - the barges negotiating sharp bends and the toy trains (for that is how they look from the footpaths high above), and the river towns and villages - many very old and still wholly or partially fortified - make a pleasant variation from the rural walking.
 It is also a wine route - every village is proud of its own Riesling vineyards and you will have the chance to sample their produce when you sup after a walking day.
-Walked by On Foot staff: Simon
+Walked by On Foot staff: Simon, and Debbie (with Thomas)

 Braubach Option: Walk to Braubach (instead of Rhens) on Day 7 and stay in the renowned Zum Weissen Schwanen, then train to Koblenz for full sightseeing day.
 9-night option to include both Braubach and Rhens (take the ferry from Braubach to Boppard to start the walk to Rhens).
-Shorter Options: 7 nights (miss out Koblenz at end).
-Other shorter options available from 5 nights upwards.
+Shorter options: 7 or 6 nights (miss out night 4 and/or Koblenz at end).

-Fun links to whet the appetite: www.rhine-valley-vacations.com and www.castle-liebenstein.com/germany/rhine-river-castles
+Fun links to whet the appetite: The Rhine and Rhine Castles